Jennifer Aniston (54) always has this affordable product in her bag. Nina

 The rest of her beauty routine is simple too, something she shares with the actress.
 “The skin care rules I swear by are cleansing, using a toner, and applying moisturizer.”

 And the products don’t have to be expensive.
-“Once I started earning enough money to afford expensive products with sexy bottles and impressive claims, I decided to give them a try.
+“When I started making enough money to afford expensive products with sexy bottles and impressive claims, I decided to give them a try.
 But my skin broke out and became irritated.
 I believe that the simpler, natural and easier your routine is, the better your skin will be.

 Read also: